 What is a multi-vehicle car insurance policy?

 The challenge, though, is finding a multi-vehicle car insurance policy.
-Not a lot of providers offer or even mention multi-car insurance policies.
-For example, insurance provider Budget Direct strictly states that it “does not offer multi-vehicle car insurance”.
-But there are some providers that do offer multi-vehicle car insurance policies, so you might have to shop around to find a deal that suits your needs and budget.
+Few providers offer these bundled policies.
+You might have to shop around to find one, and take the time to ensure you’re still getting a deal that suits your needs and budget.

 Who is eligible for a multi-vehicle car insurance policy?

-Generally speaking, anyone who lives in a household with more than one vehicle can apply for a multi-vehicle car insurance policy with a provider that offers such a deal.
-This is the case even if the vehicles don’t belong to the same person.
+Generally speaking, anyone who lives in a household with more than one vehicle can apply for a multi-vehicle car insurance policy, even if all vehicles belong to different people.
 In most cases, the owners of the cars only need to live at the same address to qualify.

 You may be interested in applying for a multi-vehicle car insurance policy if you fit into any of the following scenarios: